-Bibliographic data can be made available to VOSviewer in bibliographic database files and references manager files, or the data can be downloaded by VOSviewer through an API.
-VOSviewer supports bibliographic database files from Web of Science, Scopus, Dimensions, Lens, and PubMed.
+Bibliographic data can be downloaded by VOSviewer through an API or the data can be made available to VOSviewer in bibliographic database files and references manager files.
+VOSviewer supports the APIs of OpenAlex, Crossref, Europe PMC, Semantic Scholar, the OpenCitations Corpus (OCC), the OpenCitations Index of Crossref open DOI-to-DOI citations (COCI), and Wikidata.
+Furthermore, support is provided for bibliographic database files from Web of Science, Scopus, Dimensions, Lens, and PubMed.
 Reference manager files from EndNote and RefWorks are supported, in addition to RIS files.
-Furthermore, support is provided for the APIs of Microsoft Academic, Crossref, Europe PMC, Semantic Scholar, the OpenCitations Corpus (OCC), the OpenCitations Index of Crossref open DOI-to-DOI citations (COCI), and Wikidata.
-Bibliographic database files, reference manager files, and APIs can also be used to make text data available to VOSviewer.
+APIs, bibliographic database files, and reference manager files can also be used to make text data available to VOSviewer.
 Text data is obtained from the titles and abstracts of documents.
 Alternatively, text data can be made available in a VOSviewer corpus file, possibly complemented with a VOSviewer scores file (see Section 4.2).